|Certificate in PDP for Middle Leaders in Schools|

 To be awarded a Certificate of Completion, participants must obtain a pass in all assessment tasks required and successfully fulfill the attendance requirements as stipulated by the programme.

 This Government-funded programme is supported by the Education Bureau (EDB).
 Schools which release teachers to take this programme are eligible for supply teachers, if deemed necessary.
 Government and aided schools shall contact the EDB for detailed arrangements.
 Private and DSS schools shall make their own arrangements for the employment of supply teachers.
-This programme is recognized as a management training course in effect till 31 August 2023.
-Please note the Enhanced Training Requirements for Promotion mentioned in the Education Bureau Circular No. 6/2020 ‘Implementation of the Recommendations of the Task Force on Professional Development of Teachers’ for further reference.

 Participants who complete our PDPs are eligible to apply for credit transfer if they enroll in our postgraduate programmes.
 Their applications will be considered on an individual basis.